PerlDancer/Dancer2/GitGuide.md

     $ perlbrew init

-Then go on and install a version inside Perlbrew.
+Then install a version inside perlbrew.
 We recommend you give a name to the installation (`--as` option), as well as compiling without the tests (`--n` option) to speed it up.